 Stable cohesion between sister chromatids before anaphase and their timely separation during anaphase are critical for chromosome inheritance.
 In vertebrates, sister chromatid cohesion is released in 2 steps via distinct mechanisms.
 The first step involves phosphorylation of STAG1 (MIM 604358) or STAG2 (MIM 300826) in the cohesin complex.
 The second step involves cleavage of the cohesin subunit SCC1 (RAD21; MIM 606462) by ESPL1, or separase, which initiates the final separation of sister chromatids (Sun et al., 2009 [PubMed 19345191]).[supplied by OMIM, Nov 2010]

 GeneCards Summary for ESPL1 Gene

 ESPL1 (Extra Spindle Pole Bodies Like 1, Separase) is a Protein Coding gene.
-Diseases associated with ESPL1 include salpingitis and fallopian tube disease.
+Diseases associated with ESPL1 include fallopian tube disease and salpingitis.
 Among its related pathways are Cell Cycle, Mitotic and Cell cycle.
 GO annotations related to this gene include peptidase activity and cysteine-type peptidase activity.